HitGrab/finder/README.md

     )
 }
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Rules

-All rules ( with the exception of SearchRules ) must have a unique id for their namespace.
-If you have two filters with the same id, Finder will error out.
+All rules ( with the exception of SearchRules ) must have a unique id for their namespace ( filters, groupBy, etc. ).
+Finder will throw an error if a rule is missing an id, or two filter rules have the same id.

 ### Search